zachpino/digidev-f19/week02/homework.md

 pi@raspberrypi:~$
 ```

-Now, to prevent future name collisions...
+Now, to prevent future name collisions, create a new name for your Raspberry Pi using only numbers, hyphens, and letters and echo it into a special file.

 ```
-sudo nano /etc/hostname
+sudo echo "your-unique-name" > /etc/hostname
 ```

-This will open a simple file in your Terminal for editing.
-Replace `raspberrypi` with a unique name (for example "zach-raspberry"), using only numbers, hyphen, and letters.

-After typing your unique name, write it down for later reference, and then hold down the control key and press 'x' on your keyboard.
-The text editing program will ask if you want to save your changes.
-Press 'y' and hit enter.

 Then, type in the following...